Administrative Law (3 hrs.)

 This course engages students in intensive research and writing on issues of public policy and in reflective study of professional and policy issues in their accompanying fieldwork or clinical work.
 It is required for third-year day students in the Law and Public Policy Program.
 Evening students in LPP may take this course during the third or fourth year.
 The course is open to other students if space is available.

-In the first semester of this year-long course, students research and write several papers in different formats on a public policy issue of their choice.
+In this course students research and write several papers in different formats on a public policy issue of their choice.
 Papers identify a problem in current law and policy and develop a proposal for change.
-The second semester focuses on implementation of the proposal developed in the first semester.
 Students learn how to market and advocate for their proposals, through oral presentations, elevator speeches, and simulated meetings.
 Student projects run the gamut of tackling federal policy issues relating to immigration or health care reform to issues of more local concern, such as improved nutritional content in school lunches.
 Regardless of the issues covered, students are exposed to the process of conceiving, designing, and implementing public policy – all with an eye of how best to identify and persuade the decision maker.
 As in the Becoming a Public Policy Lawyer course, guest speakers expose students to policy-making in Washington at the highest levels.
 Ms. Moffett, Mr. Netram.
 [Catalog 575]

 Real Estate Transactions (3 hrs.)
 Transactional lawyers examine the law of real property transactions and the lawyer's role.
 Topics include agency, contracts, zoning, commercial leases, the role of mortgage lenders, financing methods, title insurance, federal, state and property tax considerations and ethical concerns.
 Ms. Asdorian, Mr. Nalls.